• Skip to primary navigation

 Recipe Tips for Spicy Sriracha Burgers

-• The instructions tell you to use a cast iron skillet.
-I love making these on cast iron or a grill because I really like the smoky, char flavor they impart.
+• The instructions explain how to use a cast iron skillet to make the burgers.
+I love making these on cast iron or a grill because I really like the smoky char flavor they impart.
 You can make them in any skillet, though.

 • If you're making the burgers on a grill, you can slice the onions thicker, and throw them on, too.